Simple-JWT/sjwt/README.md

-# Simple JWT
+# SimpleJWT

-The Simple JWT library simplifies using [simplejwt.com](https://simplejwt.com?utm_source=github).
+The SimpleJWT `sjwt` library simplifies using [simplejwt.com](https://simplejwt.com?utm_source=github).
 It gives you simple tools for your end users to register, login, etc for a complete user management experience.
 All end users have an associated JSON store that you can access as well.

 ### Basic Usage